benjamano/Zone-Laser-Scoreboard/README.md

 ### \_\_init__.py

-This file is called to import every function that is needed, if it isn't installed on the Host PC, it will download it automatically, which means no PIP work is required to use this.
+This file is called to import every function that is needed, if a required library isn't installed on the Host PC, it will download it automatically, which means no manual PIP work is required to use this.

 ### func/format.py